rhgrant10/Groupy/docs/pages/quickstart.rst

     >>> bots = groupy.Bot.list()

 The object lists are returned as a :class:`~groupy.objects.FilterList`.
-These behave just like the built-in :class:`list` does, but with some additional
+These behave just like the built-in :class:`list` does with some convenient
-features: :obj:`~groupy.objects.FilterList.first` and
+functionality: :obj:`~groupy.objects.FilterList.first` and
 :obj:`~groupy.objects.FilterList.last`.

 .. code-block:: python